dinochecker

 Discovery

-The remains of Invictarx were discovered at "Juans Lake Beds" in the upper part of the Allison Member in the Menefee Formation, San Juan County, New Mexico in 2011, by Andrew McDonald and Douglas Wolfe, supported by the University of Pennsylvania and volunteers from the Southwest Paleontological Society, and later by the Western Science Center (WSC) and Zuni Dinosaur Institute for Geosciences.
+The remains of Invictarx were discovered at "Juans Lake Beds" in the upper part of the Allison Member of the Menefee Formation, San Juan County, New Mexico, between 2011 and 2015, during a project led by Andrew McDonald and Douglas Wolfe, supported by the University of Pennsylvania and volunteers from the Southwest Paleontological Society, and later by the Western Science Center (WSC) and Zuni Dinosaur Institute for Geosciences.

 Estimations